xeon-zolt/calendar-web/README.md

 * add events and calendars of other users or ics files
 * export/import in ical format
 ## Move from Google Calendar
+Google provides a private link that contains all your events.
+Unfortunately, Google does not let you easily use these events, you need either a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) browser plugin.
 1. Copy your private Google calendar url
     * Login to Google Calendar and goto settings: https://calendar.google.com/calendar/r/settings
     * Select your calendar on the left side